Berkel Domestic Slicers

 Modern home slicers are designed with everyday use in mind.
 They are stable, predictable, and include sensible safety features such as blade guards and non-slip bases.

-Many models are also supplied with a blade removal tool, allowing the blade to be removed safely for cleaning and maintenance without direct contact.
-When used correctly, a slicer can often feel more controlled and secure than freehand knife slicing.
+Many models are supplied with a blade removal tool, allowing the blade to be removed safely for cleaning and maintenance without direct contact.
+When used correctly, a slicer can feel more controlled and secure than freehand knife slicing.

 Choosing the Right Berkel Slicer for Your Home

-Berkel Home Line Slicers
+Berkel Home Line Plus Slicers

 Home Line Plus 250 Slicer in glossy red finish with chromed steel blade, ideal for home kitchens.
 Compact design with safety tilt-lock feature.